wisdom-in-a-nutshell/video_editor_edits/llama-3/EDITOR_LLAMA_3_31fae19fc24_may13_150810.md

 #### 0.129

 Amelie Schreiber, computational biochemist and AI researcher.
 Welcome to the Cognitive Revolution.
 Nice to be here.
 I'm excited for this conversation.
 I expect to learn a lot from it.
 Quick context on my end.
-This all started with a tweet that I saw you put out probably two months ago now. where you said, here are my top 10
+This all started with a tweet that I saw you put out probably two months ago now. where you said, here are my
-(20.33) ~~tools,~~ (20.77)
+(19.81) ~~top 10 tools,~~ (20.77)
 top 10 AI tools for biology in no particular order.
 And I read down the list and I was like, I don't know what any of these are.
 So when that happens, I'm immediately like, okay, this is an area that I need to do some remedial self-education in.
 And reached out,
 (37.215) ~~I think~~(37.415)
 pretty much immediately to say, hey, would you be interested in educating me in the form of a podcast?